 - A Jira Cloud administrator must authorize the Fire Hydrant integration in Jira Cloud.
-FireHydrant recommends using a generic Jira Cloud admin account rather than an individual named user to avoid problems if the named employee were to depart the organization.
+FireHydrant recommends using a generic Jira Cloud service account rather than an individual named user to avoid problems if the named employee were to depart the organization.
 The Jira Cloud service account used to authorize the integration must have the minimum functional permissions.
 Ability to:

 To see updates to your tickets reflected in FireHydrant, add a Webhook to Jira.
 In FireHydrant access the Jira Cloud integration settings, and copy the Webhook URL.